Can a buyer back out of a contract? If so, what options does the seller have?

 Once a home sale has moved to the escrow phase — a few days before the closing, when closing statements have gone out — it can be more challenging for a prospective buyer to walk away from a sale.
 If a buyer chooses not to close at this late stage, they’re more likely to face consequences.

-However, if there’s still a contingency in the purchase and sale agreement that has not been met during escrow, it’s easier for a buyer to walk away from the sale.
-Escrow can be canceled at any time during the transaction, up until all of the contingencies written into the offer have been met.
-Timing is crucial during this phase, though.
-Buyers must pay attention to the contingency deadlines written into the purchase agreement if they hope to avoid penalties.
+However, if there’s still a contingency in the purchase and sale agreement that has not been met during escrow, that makes it easier for a buyer to walk away.
+Escrow can be canceled at any time during the transaction, up until all the contingencies written into the offer have been met.
+Timing is crucial during this phase: Buyers must pay attention to the contingency deadlines written into the purchase agreement if they hope to avoid penalties.

 “The buyer and their Realtor must be aware of when their inspection, financing and appraisal deadlines are slated to expire, and act accordingly with the proper documentation to formally cancel,” says Jen Horner of Masters Utah Real Estate.
 “If the proper channels are followed and the buyer has not allowed any of their earnest funds to go nonrefundable, their earnest deposit would be returned back to them in full.”

-There are two main reasons why a buyer would back out of a home purchase: because of issues that come to light during a home inspection, or because of issues with their financing.
+Two of the main reasons why a buyer would back out of a home purchase are issues that come to light during a home inspection, and issues with their financing.

 - Due to home-inspection findings: Often, the “nitty-gritty of the house is unknown to a buyer until a home inspection is done,” says Chase Michels of the Michels Group at Compass in Hinsdale, Illinois.
 As long as there’s an inspection contingency in place, “if any major issues come up during the inspection that the buyer was not made aware of during the homebuying process, they can walk away clean from the contract and will receive their earnest money back.”